What is Canada’s National Day for Truth and Reconciliation About?

 KEEP WALKING!

-3 thoughts on “What is Canada’s National Day for Truth and Reconciliation About?
+One thought on “What is Canada’s National Day for Truth and Reconciliation About?

 1. Thank you for this post, Dan!
 I am going to follow up the links and find out more about this part of Canada’s history.
 I am not Canadian, but I love and respect Canada, and my respect is even greater when I see what Canada is doing to redress the wrongs of the past.
 Every country has shame in its history, but not every country is doing something positive today to address it.